vpodolyan/achieveday/README.md

 ### Launch ###

-For Stitch integration, we need to define `MONGO_STITCH_API_ID` environment variable on Netlify or in `.env` file in the root directory.
+For Stitch integration, we need to define `MONGO_STITCH_APP_ID` environment variable on Netlify or in `.env` file in the root directory.